Stone-Path-Engineering/events/_posts/2026-06-11-firmware-fellowship.md

 Join us for Firmware Fellowship for our summer series!
 This technical discussion series focuses on embedded firmware development best practices and provides a forum for developers to share expertise and learn from each other.
 We meet in a casual setting to share what we know and to learn from you!
 Don’t be afraid to join us, there won’t be any pop quizzes!

-Come nerd out with us on June 11th!
-We'll be taking a tour of Area515 and doing a code review on a state machine.
-If you have a short puece of code you'd like reviewed, feel free to bring it along!
-Also bring your current projects, in any state of completion to share!
+Come nerd out with us on July 9th!
+We'll be taking a tour of Area515 and doing an open-source project review one of our members is working on.
+Please bring your current projects, in any state of completion to share!

 ![Icon](/assets/images/icon_firmware.png){:height="250px" width="250px"}